fdac/Assignment1/README.md

 ===========
 1. To start, [**fork** repository][forking] [fdac/Assignment1][assignment]
 1. Connect to your virtual machine
-  * if using ssh consider creating following entry in ~/.ssh/config
+  * if using ssh consider creating the following entry in ~/.ssh/config

-    host da
+    `host da
       user cosc
       hostname 192.168.56.2

-      LocalForward 8888 127.0.0.1:8888
+      LocalForward 8888 127.0.0.1:8888`

     then simply ssh da